emily-mcnamee/MART441-WebTechnologies-SpringSemester2026/HW9/README.md

 This assignment involves using generative AI tools for coding assisstance and debugging.
 I have reviewed and critically evaluated the AI-generated content and incorporated my original ideas and judgment.

 JSON Data Table Specifications:
 -     A  local JSON dataset (MetaData from the Minneapolis Instituation of Art)
 -     jQuery included (CDN or local)
 -      AJAX used via jQuery
 -     Iteration over returned JSON data
 -      Data displayed in a meaningful, user-friendly way
--   custom jQuery plugin
+-      Custom jQuery plugin
 -     The plugin applied to the displayed data

 ## Reflection: